hexcamp/hexcamp-dev-blog/content/posts/2025-07-17-search-experiment/index.md

 ## Building a custom search engine

-This blog post describes how we created a custom search engine that indexes the community assocation websites for Victoria, BC, Canada.
+This blog post describes how we created a custom search engine that indexes the community association websites for Victoria, BC, Canada.

 * Try it out here: [https://6kgrwaaeaaaa.vichex.ca/](https://6kgrwaaeaaaa.vichex.ca/)